dynamoose/dynamoose/SPONSOR.md

 You can also sponsor the project through Open Collective.

-This is benefical to track the project funding, and has full transparancy into how the funds are being used.
+This is beneficial to track the project funding, and has full transparency into how the funds are being used.
 At the time of writing this, it also has the benefit of more specific funding amounts (since GitHub Sponsors doesn't let you enter a custom amount).
 You can also do one time donations through Open Collective (which as of writing this you can not due on GitHub Sponsors).

 However, Open Collective has much higher fees (compared to GitHub Sponsors), which means less of the funds get to us.
 After opening the Open Collective account a $5 donation had $0.95 worth of fees attached to it (which is quite a bit).